Porting-Dead-Mods/Researchd/docs/datagen/kubejs.md

 ## Creating Researches and Packs

 You can create new researches and research packs using the `ServerEvents.registry` event in your KubeJS startup scripts.
 The KubeJS builders are wrappers around the Java builders.
-For a full list of available methods, see `com.portingdeadmods.researchd.integration.kubejs.ResearchBuilder`.
+For a full list of available methods, see `com.portingdeadmods.researchd.compat.kubejs.ResearchBuilder`.

 ### Creating a Research Pack